wyattyhh/sidey/_posts/2023-12-20-trash-talk-guide.md

 ### funny one
 I used to fuck guys like you in prison
 You are the reason they put instructions on shampoo.
+You suck more than a suck machine set on 'suck a lot'.
+You could suckstart a shopvac.